 - Detoxification with sauna or steam.

 - Walking barefoot on Mother Earth.
 Mother Earth energy is the embodiment of the Schumann effect.
-In our research, we demonstrated that grounding the body not only helps to attenuate neurochemicals like cortisol and adrenaline, it helps to balance the sympathetic nervous system at the same time.
-In addition, earthing and grounding thins the blood which, in my opinion, is one of the most important remedies as sludgy “red ketchup” blood is more and more invasive in the 21st Century due to computers, 5G, and harmful electromagnetic energies which may cause the blood to stagnate.
+In our research, we demonstrated that grounding the body not only helps to attenuate neuro-chemicals like cortisol and adrenaline, it also helps to balance the sympathetic nervous system.
+In addition, earthing and grounding thins the blood, which, in my opinion, is one of the most important remedies as sludgy “red ketchup” blood is more and more invasive in the 21st century due to computers, 5G, and harmful electromagnetic energies which may cause the blood to stagnate.

 (photo credit: Shutterstock)